skalsech/WPlace-AutoBOT/README.md

 <p align="center">
   <sub><strong>It wasn't me who "hacked" WPlace and placed that giant Herobrine there...<br>
   But if you're wondering: yes!
-These scripts were made by a Brazilian.
+These scripts were made by a Brazilian and VietNamese.
 HUEHUE!</strong></sub>
 </p>

 ---